12 Jun The 12 Best Strength Training Books Ever Written…

 It is well organized and if there is a book to really understand the “science” of strength, this is it.

-I refer back to it often.
+Personally, I refer back this very often.

 Essential reading for coaches, trainers, and serious fitness enthusiasts.